-I am not disappointed.
-Today, it’s a landscape painting by Emerson Glass (American impressionist 1916 – 1987) that jumps out at me with volumes of color and the feel of the prevailing winds in the Rocky Mountains.
-I bought the painting for $700, and trust I will do well with it when it comes time to sell.
+I’m not disappointed.
+Today, it’s a landscape painting by an American Impressionist, Emerson Glass, that jumps out at me with volumes of color and the feel of the prevailing winds in the Rocky Mountains.
+I bought the painting for $700, and trust I’ll do well when it comes time to sell.

 For the moment, I just want to see it hanging in the space that I made room for in my office.
 I put a light on it and sit back to take it in.

 After the initial exuberance of my new find, my mind eventually settles into my daily business mode and I begin to think about what kind of investment I just made with this new acquisition, and the long term outlook for it.

 I realize that if I enjoy this, then someone else will too.
 But, how much is such enjoyment worth?
 Is this a purchase for our home or an art investment?
 Will I make a profit?
 How long should I hold it?
 How did I come to buy this particular artwork rather than something else?

 Here are a few discoveries I have made during 50 years of doing this very same thing, day by day.
 These topics are being discussed in our YouTube video series: “Investing in Art.”

 1. Do Your Research and Keep a Narrow Focus

 The basic truth is this: if you buy what is attractive to you, surely it will also be attractive to someone else.
 But, is that enough?
 No; not if you wish to make a profit.